A Good Night’s Sleep Sets the Mood for the Whole Day.

 Category #2: Materials

-All four of these brands have ethical manufacturing practices and responsibly source their materials, but each comforter is made with different materials inside and out.
+All three of these brands have ethical manufacturing practices and responsibly source their materials, but each comforter is made with different materials inside and out.

 Parachute’s Down Duvet Insert has a 100% sateen cotton shell and is made up of all-natural down and feather fibers, which are Responsible Down Standard certified to ensure the supply comes from humanely treated ducks and geese.

 Brooklinen’s Down Comforter is also made with an ultra-soft 100% cotton sateen shell and is filled with ethically and sustainably sourced duck and geese feathers to provide warmth and insulation.
 This comforter is treated with antimicrobials and is hypoallergenic.

 Buffy’s Cloud Comforter features a shell woven from breathable Eucalyptus TENCEL™ Lyocell, which requires 76% less water to produce than conventional cotton and absorbs moisture more efficiently to keep you cool and dry.
 The proprietary fabric is antimicrobial, hypoallergenic, and grown without pesticides.

 As for the fill, Buffy’s 100% vegan fill is made from recycled plastic bottles, making it much lighter and fluffier than down-filled alternatives (plus, no feathers poking out).

 Our Final Material Ranking:

 - Buffy: 10/10